MyRandomShit/tech-progression/reference_materials/00_secret_history.md

 - Created by Zero-Beyond to document all timelines
 - Exists outside normal causality (like Zero-Beyond and Trinity)
 - Can observe all four timelines simultaneously (Prime, Rogue, Sigma-5, Epsilon-Zero)
-- Appears as unchanging man in black suit, white shirt, black tie
+- Appears as unchanging man in black fedora and trench coat, black suit, white shirt
-- Drives grey Mazda CX-30 that never ages
+- Carries silver-grey pocketwatch that never needs winding, always shows correct time
-- Accompanied by dragonfly drone and mechanical spider (also Zero-Beyond's tools)
+- Belt has silver hourglass buckle
+- Arrives/departs through Alpha (α) and Omega (Ω)—symbols that split reality creating portals

 **His Purpose:**